To prepare for the IELTS Listening Test you should:

 - Don’t JUST do listening practice tests.
 First, this would get boring very quickly and second, there are loads of great listening resources available online.
 See below!

 Remember, when preparing for IELTS you should spend at least 80% of your time developing your skills using resources that are not specific to IELTS and only 20% (or less) doing IELTS practice tests.
-So, here are the best online resources to help you improve your general listening skills:
+So, here are the best online resources to help you improve your general listening skills and prepare for IELTS Listening:

 - The BBC have a lot of great content.
 Their learning english site has two useful series – News Report and Lingohack.
 You can also listen to BBC radio for free using iplayer (Radio 4 is the most useful).